microsoft/azure-percept-advanced-development/tutorials/pytorch-from-scratch-tutorial/pytorch-from-scratch-tutorial.md

 we haven't installed most of the GStreamer libraries, so OpenCV is complaining that GStreamer is missing plugins.
 But we don't care.

-Note that in order to run it again, you will need to remove the tmp folder that it created.
-I really should get around to making the script do that itself...

 It should just pipe the video through and display it frame by frame in the GUI.

 Now let's expand on our example to make it a bit more exciting.
 Replace your mock-eye-module/modules/segmentation/unet_semseg.cpp